-A Kinship Guardian has the legal rights and duties of a parent except for the right to consent to adoption of the child, and except for any parental rights and duties that the court orders retained by a parent.
+-by a caregiver designated by the parent in writing, indicating that the parent understands the effect of the guardianship, that the parent has the right to be served with the and except for any parental rights and duties that the court orders retained by a parent.
 Unless otherwise ordered by the court, a Kinship Guardian has authority to make all decisions regarding visitation between a parent and a child.